-Opera Holland Parks 2011 season opens with a new production of Don Pasquale.
-Directed by Stephen Barlow and conducted by Richard Bonynge, this is Holland Parks first production of Donizetti’s comic masterpiece.
+Opera Holland Park’s 2011 season opens with a new production of Don Pasquale.
+Directed by Stephen Barlow and conducted by Richard Bonynge, this is Holland Park’s first production of Donizetti’s comic masterpiece.

 Malatesta (Richard Burkhard) is an eccentric doctor, who incongruously wears a suit to the beach; Ernesto (Colin Lee) makes a fantastic sulky, rude teenage boy who refuses to pay his uncle any respect (or indeed much attention).
 Norina (Majella Cullagh) is the resident beach babe, resplendent in a variety of colourful costumes, culminating in a sparkly pink ball gown worthy of My Big Fat Gypsy Wedding.

-The chorus all take on seaside stereotype personas, but there wasnt quite enough variety within these to achieve the full Little-Britain-style humour that the direction seemed to be aiming for.
-With the exception of a smartly-dressed gay couple pushing their new baby around the beach in a pram, all the stereotypes were working-class, from the caf workers to the deckchair attendant to the old couple drinking soup on the bench.
+The chorus all take on seaside stereotype personas, but there wasn’t quite enough variety within these to achieve the full Little-Britain-style humour that the direction seemed to be aiming for.
+With the exception of a smartly-dressed gay couple pushing their new baby around the beach in a pram, all the stereotypes were working-class, from the café workers to the deckchair attendant to the old couple drinking soup on the bench.
 A higher level of humour would have been reached if the creative team had managed to work in some middle/upper-class parodies as well.
-Despite the excellent efforts of the UKs opera outreach teams, the fact remains that the majority of opera-goers are middle-class, and as a result class stereotypes in opera productions need to be handled extremely carefully.
+Despite the excellent efforts of the UK’s opera outreach teams, the fact remains that the majority of opera-goers are middle-class, and as a result class stereotypes in opera productions need to be handled extremely carefully.

 Don Pasquale is without doubt an opera buffa the characters and plot encompass the silly and the ridiculous, and there is very little in the work that is grave or serious.
 For some reason, Barlow decides to kill Don Pasquale off at the end (he collapses straight after the last chorus).
 This jars with the feel of the rest of the plot, leaves no room for the applause that normally greets the final number, and leaves the audience feeling shaken and desperately sad for the old man.
-Somehow, this doesnt seem to me to be the reaction that Donizetti had in mind.
+Somehow, this doesn’t seem to me to be the reaction that Donizetti had in mind.

 Musically the night was a bit of a mixed bag.
-The orchestra got off to a shaky start with regard to intonation and ensemble; whilst the intonation improved throughout the evening, the ensemble unfortunately didnt.
+The orchestra got off to a shaky start with regard to intonation and ensemble; whilst the intonation improved throughout the evening, the ensemble unfortunately didn’t.
 The singing, however, was uniformly excellent.
-Maxwells grounded, earthy bass fitted Don Pasquales buffo baritone role perfectly.
+Maxwell’s grounded, earthy bass fitted Don Pasquale’s buffo baritone role perfectly.
 Lees stratospheric tenor felt slightly pinched at times but freed up as the evening progressed, with a real sense of pathos showing through in his Act II aria, culminating in a heart-rending top D-flat.
 For me, however, the evening belonged to Richard Burkhard, whose rounded, open baritone projected beautifully above the orchestra, and Majella Cullagh, whose incisive, fruity soprano and immaculate coloratura sparkled throughout all her arias (each with its own climactic top note, reaching an E-flat in the first act).
 A well-blended and energetic chorus brought Donizetti’s sparkling ensemble numbers to life.

-Whilst a lot of thought and some clever character crafting has gone into this production and there are several intelligent ideas jostling for attention, there is too much about this production that doesnt come together for me.
+Whilst a lot of thought and some clever character crafting has gone into this production and there are several intelligent ideas jostling for attention, there is too much about this production that doesn’t come together for me.
 However, it is largely entertaining, and vocally exceptional.
-Seasoned opera-goers shouldnt miss it.
+Seasoned opera-goers shouldn’t miss it.